Clarus Earnings and Growth Analysis : Stock market Insights & financial analysis

 Clarus Corporation is expected* to report earnings on 05/10/2021 after market close.
 The report will be for the fiscal Quarter ending Mar 2021.
 According to Zacks Investment Research, based on 2 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.23.
 The reported EPS for the same quarter last year was $0.07.

-Clarus last posted its earnings data on March 7th, 2021.
-The reported $0.34 EPS for the quarter, topping analysts’ consensus estimates of $0.29 by $0.05.
-The company earned $75.95 million during the quarter, compared to analyst estimates of $75.10 million.
-Clarus has generated $0.61 earnings per share over the last year and currently has a price-to-earnings ratio of 54.7.
+Clarus last released its quarterly earnings results on March 7th, 2021.
+The reported $0.34 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.29 by $0.05.
+The business had revenue of $75.95 million for the quarter, compared to analysts’ expectations of $75.10 million.
+Clarus has generated $0.61 earnings per share over the last year and currently has a price-to-earnings ratio of 56.2.
 Clarus has confirmed that its next quarterly earnings report will be published on Monday, May 10th, 2021.
-Clarus will be holding an earnings conference call on Monday, May 10th.
-Interested parties can register for or listen to the call using this link.

 Analyst Opinion on Clarus (NASDAQ:CLAR)